 Lead time is the time it takes to finish a process once it starts.
 In inventory management, lead times specifically refer to the time between when an order is placed for additional products and when those products are received and ready for sale.

 Businesses hoping to achieve greater efficiency and cost savings look to minimize lead times.
-Shorter lead times enhance flexibility, allowing businesses to adjust swiftly to demand changes and maintain lower inventory levels.
+Short lead times enhance flexibility, allowing businesses to adjust swiftly to demand changes and maintain lower inventory levels.
 This flexibility reduces storage costs and minimizes the risk of excess stock.
 Additionally, inventory planning that aligns with actual market demand decreases the capital tied up in unsold goods and improves cash flow.

 Certain phases of a product’s lead time are set in stone, such as shipment time.
-If it takes four weeks to ship a product from Point A to Point B, then it’s going to take four weeks.
+If it takes four weeks to ship a finished product from Point A to Point B, then it’s going to take four weeks.
 The greatest opportunities for retailers and wholesalers to reduce lead time come before this point, when suppliers plan production, source raw materials, and other related responsibilities.
 This makes working closely with suppliers — and providing them with accurate information — essential for businesses seeking shorter lead times.

 3 causes of long lead times in inventory management